amalog/scratch/sketch/aaa.md

 It seems that many of Prolog's powerful features derive from its homoiconicity.
 Constructing macros, transforming programs, creating dynamic predicates, etc. all benefits from homoiconicity.
 At heart, a language is homoiconic if its programs are represented as a primitive data type in the langugae.
 That's a little vague because a Python program could parse into an AST built out of dictionaries.
 However the native representation of those dictionaries is different than the source code.

 I want an objective rule to make sure that Amalog is homoiconic.
 Perhaps isomorphism already gives me that.
 I should be able to read a program into a data structure and then write that data structure in its native form to get the exact same program I started with.
 I can build up a data structure and write it out to get a program which, when parsed produces the same data structure.

+# Quantum Mechanics

+Quantum mechanics offers some interesting parallels to logic programming.
+Unifying two unbound logic variables [entangles](http://en.wikipedia.org/wiki/Quantum_entanglement) them so a change to one is immediately reflected in the other.
+Constraint logic programming (like library(clpfd)) creates [variable superposition](http://en.wikipedia.org/wiki/Quantum_superposition) with multiple values seemingly stored in a single variable.
+Mercury (and Haskell's) type inference for type classes reminds me a lot of the [quantum eraser](http://en.wikipedia.org/wiki/Quantum_eraser_experiment) (want a particle, get a particle; want a wave, get a wave).

+What other quantum phenomenon could be implemented as features of a programming language?
+How would they be useful?